Skip to main content

 Requesting Services

-Dr. Alice Ammerman leads the Center’s Translation and Dissemination activities.
-The Center works with state and local public health leaders, project directors, researchers, clinical and public health practitioners, community partners, and others in translation and dissemination efforts.
+Dr. Alice Ammerman leads the Center’s Dissemination and Translation activities.
+The Center works with state and local public health leaders, project directors, researchers, clinical and public health practitioners, community partners, and others in dissemination and translation efforts.

 alice_ammerman@unc.edu